-The first year of life baby experiences phenomenal growth where their birth weight almost triples.
+In the first year of life baby experiences phenomenal growth where their birth weight almost triples.
 Iron is essential as it transports much-needed oxygen to cells in the body.
 Although it is absorbed well, the amount of iron in breast milk is not enough to support the rapid growth that takes place when iron stores begin to dwindle.
-According to the AAP, iron in breast milk is highly variable and there is no guarantee that it will meet the needs of baby long term.
+According to the AAP, iron in breast milk is highly variable and there is no guarantee that it will meet the needs of the baby long term.

 The AAP’s aim with the following recommendations is to help prevent ID and IDA from happening in the first place.

 Preterm Infants (born <37weeks gestation): Should get 2mg iron/kg* bodyweight starting at 1 month and extending through 12 months.
 Iron-fortified formula meets these needs but breastfed babies will need to supplement with this amount until they are weaned to formula or can get enough through complimentary food.